Confidentiality and medical records

 Freedom of Information

 Information about the General Practioners and the practice required for disclosure under this act can be made available to the public.
-All requests for such information should be made to the Practice Manager.
+All requests for such information should be made to Ellie Dougall, Practice Manager.

 Access to records

 In accordance with the Data Protection Act 1998 and Access to Health Records Act, patients may request to see their medical records.
-Such requests should be made through the Practice’s Data Controller Sarah Leeder, Practice Manager.
+Such requests should be made through the Practice’s Data Controller Ellie Dougall, Practice Manager.
 No information will be released without the patient consent unless we are legally obliged to do so.

 Chaperone